In this article:

 The MVT editor

-As is the case for classical A/B experiments, your variations’ content is created via the Graphic editor.
+As is the case for classical A/B experiments, you create your variations’ content via the Graphic editor.
 There is only one slight change: the editor’s header is different from the one you are used to :

 In the dropdown menu on the left, you find the sections you have created.
 Next to it you see the different variations of the selected section.